przemwo/js-blog-project/pages/2016-12-07-object-create-vs-new/index.md

 ## Example

 First let's recreate our `Foo` constructor function.
-And add some variable to it.
+And add some variable to it:

 ````javascript
 const Foo = function() {